kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 There are two intertwined concepts that are part of this proposal.

 First, the policy and procedures to promote/upload our artifacts to multiple providers.
 Our existing processes upload only to GCS buckets.
 Ideally we extend the existing software/promotion process to push directly to multiple providers.
-Alternatively we use a second process to syncronize artifacts from our existing production buckets to similar contructs at other providers.
+Alternatively we use a second process to synchronize artifacts from our existing production buckets to similar constructs at other providers.

 Additionally we require a registry and artifact url-redirection solution to the local cloud provider or country.